Skip to main content

 Are boa constrictors venomous?

-No. Boa constrictors are non-venomous.
-They kill prey by constriction, coiling around an animal and tightening until it can no longer breathe.
+No. Boa constrictors are non-venomous and have no fangs or venom.
+They kill prey entirely by constriction, coiling around the animal and tightening until it can no longer breathe.

 What do boa constrictors eat?